Delivery in 3-5 working days

 Wine

-This wine is a rare multi-vintage blend, following in the footsteps of other top quality fine wines, produced from 4 vintages, blending 2023, 2022, 2021 and 2017.
-Every assemblage will have its own character – and most likely its own combination of grape varieties – while remaining true to the K’AVSHIRI style.
-The back label and website clearly reveal the proportions of each vintage in each blend.
+This wine is a rare multi-vintage blend, following in the footsteps of other top-quality fine wines, produced from four vintages, blending 2023, 2022, 2021 and 2017.
+Every assemblage will have its own character, and most likely its own combination of grape varieties, while remaining true to the K’AVSHIRI style.

-Pale straw in colour, it has a complex nose that evokes white stone fruit – peach – with floral blossom and hints of orange.
-On the palate which is dry, yet rich and long, there are these same complex characteristics with a hint of apricot and even passion fruit.
-The vanilla oak is in the background and there is the subtly tannic note that comes from the qvevri, but the mouthfeel is closer to a Burgundy or white Rhône than traditional skin-contact Georgian amphora wines.
+Complex aromas that evoke white stone fruit, peach, floral blossom and hints of orange.
+The palate is dry, yet rich and long, with a hint of apricot and passion fruit, underpinned by vanilla oak and a subtle tannic note that comes from the Qvevri grape.
 The finish is fresh and slightly exotic, thanks to the Kisi, Krakhuna and the hint of Muscat.

-PLEASE NOTE: The technical information on this wine is correct to the best of our knowledge at the time of publication.
-This information and bottle images may be subject to change according to vintage.
+PLEASE NOTE: The technical information provided for this wine is accurate to the best of our knowledge at the time of publication.
+The information and bottle image may be subject to change according to vintage.

 Description

-This wine is a rare multi-vintage blend, following in the footsteps of other top quality fine wines, produced from 4 vintages, blending 2023, 2022, 2021 and 2017.
-Every assemblage will have its own character – and most likely its own combination of grape varieties – while remaining true to the K’AVSHIRI style.
-The back label and website clearly reveal the proportions of each vintage in each blend.
+This wine is a rare multi-vintage blend, following in the footsteps of other top-quality fine wines, produced from four vintages, blending 2023, 2022, 2021 and 2017.
+Every assemblage will have its own character, and most likely its own combination of grape varieties, while remaining true to the K’AVSHIRI style.

-Pale straw in colour, it has a complex nose that evokes white stone fruit – peach – with floral blossom and hints of orange.
-On the palate which is dry, yet rich and long, there are these same complex characteristics with a hint of apricot and even passion fruit.
-The vanilla oak is in the background and there is the subtly tannic note that comes from the qvevri, but the mouthfeel is closer to a Burgundy or white Rhône than traditional skin-contact Georgian amphora wines.
+Complex aromas that evoke white stone fruit, peach, floral blossom and hints of orange.
+The palate is dry, yet rich and long, with a hint of apricot and passion fruit, underpinned by vanilla oak and a subtle tannic note that comes from the Qvevri grape.
 The finish is fresh and slightly exotic, thanks to the Kisi, Krakhuna and the hint of Muscat.

 Additional information